Skip to content

 Highlights from "the Golden Age"

-Across two floors, you wander through the golden age of Norwegian art history, from 1880 to 1905 and onwards to 1920.
 We show works by artists like J.C.
 Dahl, Hans Gude, Harriet Backer, Christian Krohg, Kitty Kielland, Nikolai Astrup and Erik Werenskiold, as well as Norwegian Matisse students Henrik Sørensen and Jean Heiberg.

 We also show historic Bergen interiors in the elegant Blumentahl room with its wall and ceiling paintings from around 1760 covering the entire room.